bgopikrishna/content/blog/getting-started-with-webpack.md

      npm install html-webpack-plugin --save-dev
 ```

-And add it config using `plugins` property.
+And add it config using the `plugins` property.

 ```javascript
 {